Program Schedule and Themes

 Professional and training issues

-Examining how people learn and helping facilitate peak performance in the classroom, on the playing field, and in other situations that require physical and mental execution Teaching of Psychology
+Examining how people learn and helping facilitate peak performance in the classroom, on the playing field, and in other situations that require physical and mental execution Educational & School Psychology

 Students